finale-lua/lua-scripts/docs/rgp-lua.md

 ### The 'utf8' namespace

-Lua 5.3 added a standard `utf8` library for parsing utf8-encoded strings.
-Especially with the addition of SMuFL font support in Finale 27, parsing utf8 characters is an essential requirement for Finale scripts. _RGP Lua_ (beginning in version 0.63) embeds the utf8 library from Lua 5.3 back-ported into Lua 5.2.
-The [Lua 5.3 Reference Manual](https://www.lua.org/manual/5.3/manual.html) describes how to use these functions.
-Any code you write for this version of `utf8` is source-compatible with Lua 5.3 and beyond.
+Lua 5.3 and higher added a standard `utf8` library for parsing utf8-encoded strings.
+Especially with the addition of SMuFL font support in Finale 27, parsing utf8 characters is an essential requirement for Finale scripts. _RGP Lua_ embeds the `utf8` library from Lua 5.4.4 back-ported into Lua 5.2.
+The [Lua 5.4 Reference Manual](https://www.lua.org/manual/5.4/manual.html) describes how to use these functions.
+Any code you write for this version of `utf8` is source-compatible with Lua 5.4 and beyond.
+(This version is also backwards compatible with Lua 5.3 code.)

 Dialog Boxes
 ------------